 Elizabeth Weaver Engel, CAE

-Elizabeth Weaver Engel, M.A., CAE, has been a member of the association community for more than 25 years.
-She is currently chief strategist at Spark Consulting.
+Elizabeth Weaver Engel, MA, CAE, a former association executive, is CEO and chief strategist at Spark Consulting.

 Sustainability has become a hot topic for the association industry, as association executives realize that climate change is not just a moral imperative, it’s a business imperative.